-Figure 18: Buffer's unit economics; new-MRR naturally tops out, whereas cancellation never stops growing in absolute dollars.
+Buffer's unit economics; new-MRR naturally tops out, whereas cancellation never stops growing in absolute dollars.

-ees, happy customers, and happy investors.
-So this isn't an indictment of the company, but it is a demonstration of the growth-destroying power of high cancellation rates (Figure 19).
+You can see a similar effect at SparkToro, an impressive company that is a testament to founder Rand Fishkin's vision to build a great company instead of a company that attempts to accelerate growth forever; he explains how SparkToro generates enviable profit, with happy employees, happy customers, and happy investors.
+So this isn't an indictment of the company, but it is a demonstration of the growth-destroying power of high cancellation rates: